MK316/Coding4ET/Lessons/Lesson02-3.md

 ![](https://github.com/MK316/Coding4ET/raw/main/images/image06.png)

-### Task: Now referring to the manual below, create Assign02.md file in your 'Practice' repository and edit the file exactly as shown in the image. (due by )
+### Task: Now referring to the manual below, create Assign02.md file in your 'Practice' repository and edit the file exactly as shown in [this link](https://github.com/MK316/Coding4ET/blob/main/Lessons/markdown-sample.md). (due by )

 ---
 ## 📗 Markdown Manual for Beginners